available in: English

 If you find yourself at the receiving end of someone’s anger while on the road, the important thing is to remain calm and continue to practice safe driving techniques.
 It is best to stay away from the angry individual.
 However, if you find that they are not giving up, you need to do the following:

 - Remain calm.
-Do not try to engage in the individual or change the way you are driving to get away from them.
+Do not try to engage with the individual or change the way you are driving to get away from them.
 Doing so in panic can increase your chances of getting into an accident.

 - Do your best to stay out of the way of the angered individual.
 Do not engage with them or try to escalate the situation.